RiverUp/networkTR/LabReport.md

 ### Method
 #### 1. The Basic HTTP GET/response interaction
 ##### Procedure
-1. Start up your web browser.
+1. Start up the web browser.
 2. Start up the Wireshark packet sniffer, but don’t yet begin packet capture.
 Enter “http” (just the letters, not the quotation marks) in the display-filter-specification window and press enter, so that only captured HTTP messages will be displayed later in the packet-listing window.
 (We’re only interested in the HTTP protocol here, and declutter all other uninteresting captured packets).
 3. Wait a bit more than one minute (we’ll see why shortly), and then begin Wireshark packet capture.
-4. Surf website http://gaia.cs.umass.edu/wireshark-labs/HTTP-wireshark-file1.html in your browser
+4. Surf website http://gaia.cs.umass.edu/wireshark-labs/HTTP-wireshark-file1.html in the browser
-5. Your browser should display a very simple, one-line HTML file.
+5.	the browser should display a very simple, one-line HTML file.
 6. Stop Wireshark packet capture.
 ##### Result
 ![http result](Inkedwireshark_http_LI.jpg)